 This bulletin has four sections.
-The first outlines a spray program.
+The first outlines some ideas about a spray program.
 The second describes insects and mites and lists control methods.
 The third gives dosage rates and warnings about the insecticides and miticides you will be using.
 The fourth describes the equipment needed.

 To identify insects properly, learn the important parts of their bodies.
-The labeled photographs on page 6 show a sawfly worm and a June beetle adult.
+The labeled photographs on page 6 show a sawfly larva (caterpillar-like worm) and a June beetle adult.
 Refer to these drawings when insects are described.

 NOTE: WHEN INSECTS HAVE WINGS, THEY ARE ATTACHED TO THE THORAX.

 To properly identify a tree's damaged parts, learn the important names of its structure.
 The two photographs on pages 6 and 7 show a Norway spruce and a cross section of a white pine trunk.
 The important parts of the spruce and the white pine cross-section are labeled.
 Refer to these drawings when damaged parts of a tree are described.
 NOTE: The numbers in parentheses following each insecticide or miticide in Section II refer to the same numbers in Section III that describe the insecticides or miticides.
+In some cases, dosages are given in Section II without referring to Section III.